ibm-cloud-docs/containers/kubernetes-service-cli.md

   <td>Legacy and beta</td>
   <td>Beta</td>
   </tr>
-  <tr><td>Cluster context provided by `ibmcloud ks cluster-config`<ul><li>Legacy: Provides a command that you must copy and paste to set the new `kubeconfig` file as your current KUBECONFIG environment variable.
-You must set your environment variable before you can interact with your cluster.</li><li>Beta: Appends the new `kubeconfig` file to your existing `kubeconfig` in `~/.kube/config` or the first file in the KUBECONFIG environment variable.
+  <tr><td>Cluster context provided by `ibmcloud ks cluster-config`<ul><li>Legacy: Provides a command that you must copy and paste to set the new `kubeconfig` file as your current `KUBECONFIG` environment variable.
+You must set your environment variable before you can interact with your cluster.</li><li>Beta: Appends the new `kubeconfig` file to your existing `kubeconfig` file in the `~/.kube/config` directory or the first file that is set by the `KUBECONFIG` environment variable.
 After you run `ibmcloud ks cluster config`, you can interact with your cluster immediately.</li></ul></td>
   <td>Legacy</td>
   <td>Legacy</td>
   <td>Legacy</td>